-Practice mindfulness.
+Practicing mindfulness.
 In order to stop overthinking, you must recognize what is happening.
 Being mindful helps you become aware and gain insight into what you are thinking and feeling in the present moment.
-In order to intervene for yourself, you must first be aware of what is happening.
 Take time out of your day to listen to yourself and what is going on in your inner world.

 Identify and address the real problem.
-Practicing mindfulness will give you awareness and insight into potential problems causing you to overthink.
-A common issue with overthinking is anxiety.
 Most people overthink because they are anxious about the outcome, the future, or what others are thinking.
 Anxiety can cause people to overthink.
-By addressing the real issue like anxiety, it can make people less likely to overthink and analyze everything.
+By addressing the real issue, such as anxiety, it can help you focus on what is truly the source of the problem.

 Work on your self-confidence.
 Overthinking can come from a place of uncertainty.
 It can involve being uncertain about what is out of your control, but it also can come from being uncertain of yourself.
 When you are confident in your own abilities, it makes it easier to not ruminate on things like past presentations or conversations.
 Confidence in yourself can also help you feel courage and assurance moving forward.

 Take small steps forward.
-It can be easy to overthink future endeavors.
-When looking at everything as a whole, it can be overwhelming.
-There can be so much to consider making it easier to overthink.
+If you have a tendency to overthink, you may often find yourself overwhelmed by the enormity of the situation.
 Break up the magnitude of a task into smaller more manageable steps.
-One of the keys to stop overthinking is to just start doing.
-Take those steps forward and focus on the present rather than overthinking and not allowing yourself to move forward.
+One essential key to stop overthinking is to just start doing.
+Take those steps forward and focus on the present.

 Find accountability.
 In general, it can be difficult to notice negative patterns and make positive changes in your life.
-It is important to have people who know you well and are willing be a part of your encouragement.
+It is important to have people by your side who know you well and are willing to support you.
 They can lovingly draw attention to moments when you are overthinking.
 They can also reinforce the moments when you push past overthinking and move forward.